lordteekay/alx-low_level_programming/0x00-hello_world/README.md

-3-namecompiles a C file and creates an executable named cisfun 4-puts prints without using the printf command 5-printf.c prints with the standard output function printf
+3-namecompiles a C file and creates an executable named cisfun 4-puts prints without using the printf command 5-printf.c prints with the standard output function printf 6-size.c prints the size of various types on the computer it is compiled and run on